sumanjs/suman-run-plugins/CONTRIBUTING.md

 Plugin contract:

-Suman plugins can be loaded in a Node.js runtime via:
+Suman run plugins can be loaded in a Node.js runtime via:

 ```javascript
 require('suman-run-plugins/plugins/x')
 ```

 this will load the index.js file of your plugin.
 Because of the structure of this repo, 'x' will be a unique name.

 ## API Contract

-1. Your index.js file should have the following contract:
+1. <b>Your index.js file should have the following contract:</b>

 ```javascript